-Now, in 2016, some thirty-two years and six
+Now, in 2017, some thirty-three years and

-impressive bird species list is currently 135 with three
+impressive bird species list is currently

-new birds 2015.
-And what new birds!
-A
+135 with three new birds 2015.
+And what new

-Velvet Scoter, Red Kite and Gannet.
+birds!
+A Velvet Scoter, Red Kite and

-Unbelievable on a small parcel of land in mid
+Gannet.
+Unbelievable on a small parcel of

-effect on the wildlife.
+wildlife.
 The one stable element is the

-each month, year on year, bringing their
+month, year on year, bringing their

 knowledge and birdwatching skills, amassing